sammyhenningsson/shaf/README.md

 Would add an `archive_post_uri(post, **query_params)` method to the `PostController` class as well as instances of `PostController`.
 Uri helpers added by `resource_uris_for` and `register_uri` gets added to the module `Shaf::UriHelper` as both module methods and instance methods.
 So to use them outside of Controllers, either call them directly on the module (e.g. `Shaf::UriHelper.my_foo_uri`) or include `Shaf::UriHelper` and get all helpers as instance methods.

 To make it easier to see the connection between controller routes and uri helpers, Shaf makes it possible to specify routes with symbols.
-These symbols must the same as the corresponding uri helper:
+These symbols must be the same as the corresponding uri helper:
 ```sh
 class PostController < BaseController
   register_uri :archive_post '/posts/:id/archive'